‘The Great Compromiser’: The Forgotten Legacy of Henry Clay

 The Missouri Compromise of 1820

-A map of the Missouri Compromise of 1820 from "McConnell's Historical maps of the United States," 1919.
+A map of the Missouri Compromise of 1820 from "McConnell's Historical Maps of the United States," 1919.
 Library of Congress.
 (Public Domain)

-A map of the Missouri Compromise of 1820 from "McConnell's Historical maps of the United States," 1919.
+A map of the Missouri Compromise of 1820 from "McConnell's Historical Maps of the United States," 1919.
 Library of Congress.
-(Public Domain)
+Public Domain

 Though a slaveholder, Clay well understood the loathing of many people, particularly in the North, for the spread of slavery.
 As the United States expanded west, there was growing turmoil over whether prospective states would be free or slave.
-When a crisis arose over the admission of Missouri and Maine to the Union—Union as in a a non-divided America—Clay displayed his genius for compromise, bringing together disparate members of Congress into an agreement that satisfied most Americans.
-Under his leadership, Missouri was admitted as a slave state, while Maine would be free of slaves, and in the future all new states north of Missouri’s southern border would become free soil states.
+When a crisis arose over the admission of Missouri and Maine to the Union—Union as in a non-divided America—Clay displayed his genius for compromise, bringing together disparate members of Congress into an agreement that satisfied most Americans.
+Under his leadership, Missouri was admitted as a slave state while Maine would be free of slaves, and in the future all new states north of Missouri’s southern border would become free-soil states.

 Though slavery remained the great dividing line in American politics for the next 40 years, Clay’s skilled negotiations prevented what might have been a catastrophic crisis for the new nation.